KNUT-DBLAB/k8s-deployment-guide/README.md

 - Host PC
   - RAM: More than 10GB
   - OS: Windows 10 (Maybe 11 also supports Hyper-V)
+  - Virtualization function on BIOS should be turned on
 - Virtual machine(VM) hypervisor: **Hyper-V**
   - Reason for using Hyper-V
     - Easy to install in Windows